 If you’re not using marketing automation workflows to advance leads down your sales funnel, it means you’re missing out on some major income opportunities.
 You can use marketing automation to nurture and engage your existing email subscribers on autopilot.

 You don’t need to leave your contacts sitting dormant in your email marketing service because of a lack of time.
 Now that marketing automation is incorporated in most email marketing platforms, like MailChimp, you can set up email workflows that will do the work for you.

 There are 7 main types of email automation workflows.
 Each of these categories can have a lot of variations, depending on the industry and business goals, but here are the basic email autoresponder sequences.

-First, though, let's talk about what a marketing automation workflow is and how it can be used...
+First, though, let's talk about what marketing automation workflows are and how it can be used...

 Marketing Automation Workflows Explained